 First, it's great that you're looking out for your grandchild.
 Parents are probably usually too busy to think carefully and research these matters, so they just succumb to the doctors' routine advice and the promotion of breastfeeding by various organizations, all of it totally one-sided.

 After reading your email, I looked for quite a while on Google with a search for "having breast milk tested for toxins", and didn't come up with much that was helpful.
 I read about a couple of people (Florence Williams?) sending a sample out to a lab for testing -- I think most doctors' offices wouldn't be equipped to do the testing, but they may know about a lab to recommend.
-I have read that testing for presence of dioxins is very expensive; if you find a lab that says it tests for toxins, make sure they have expertise and equipment for testing for dioxins, or otherwise you'll get an incomplete report.
+I have read that testing for presence of dioxins is very expensive; if you find a lab that says it tests for toxins, try to make sure they have expertise and equipment for testing for dioxins, or otherwise you'll get an incomplete report.
 But an incomplete report might be better than nothing.

 Before paying for an analysis, think first about the best likely outcome, and what the parents would be likely to decide, on the basis of such an outcome.
 Even if her milk is only one-third as high as the average for dioxins, PCBs and mercury in breast milk, it would STILL be far higher than the safe levels for exposures to those toxins that have been established by government authorities.
 (See the introduction of www.autism-research.net/.)
 But the only hope for having levels that low would be if the mother were to be a long-standing vegetarian living out in the country, away from busy highways and other major transportation and industrial combustion sources, with nobody doing backyard burning upwind, and preferably without wood burning or wildfires in the area. (or, at least most of the above) (see www.pollutionaction.org/breastfeeding-and-autism-and-cancer.htm) In Brooklyn and age 32?
 Very unlikely.
 See the chart below, from a 2012 study, regarding the age part of it.

 Also think about the time that would pass while the milk is being tested.
 The mother would want to keep the milk flow going by continuing to breastfeed in the meantime.
 It is known that the brain’s development progresses in various stages, with “critical windows” taking place shortly after as well as before birth, when the development could be derailed by toxins. (see www.autism-research.net/postnatal-effects.htm).
 The infant’s brain’s development could be passing through a critical window while waiting for results to come back from the lab.
-Highly sensitive testing has found first signs of autism becoming apparent as soon as two months after birth, in which initially satisfactory development becomes suddenly derailed. (see first link above)
+Highly sensitive testing has found first signs of autism becoming apparent as soon as two months after birth, in which initially satisfactory development becomes suddenly derailed. (see the link just above)

 Also, think about how effective the “pump and dump” process is likely to be.
-It takes a year of breastfeeding to reduce a mother’s breast milk dioxin levels from the initial (approx.) 300 times the EPA-established safe level down to about (still) 20 times the safe level.* (Yes, the toxins are being “dumped” into the baby, which no doubt benefits the mother.)
+It takes a year of breastfeeding to reduce a mother’s breast milk dioxin levels from the initial 300 or so times the EPA-established safe level down to about (still) 20 times the safe level.* (Yes, the toxins are being “dumped” into the baby, which no doubt benefits the mother.)
 PBDEs apparently don’t decline at all during breastfeeding, because they keep coming into the mother’s body as fast as they are excreted in the breast milk.
 Pumping and dumping may help with lead, if her levels are high, but it wouldn’t help much with other toxins.